 Technical difficulties can also cause problems when studying online and that is why course providers have extensive technical and online study guides, usually available via your study or student portal.
 As an online or distance learning student you'll also have access to a technical support helpline, the majority of which are accessible 24 hours a day, seven days a week.

-How do I stay motivated when studying online?
+How do I stay motivated when studying an online Masters?

-• Create a routine - while it's possible to fit online learning around your lifestyle, try where you can to establish a regular study schedule and stick to it.
-This could mean allocating certain days of the week to your studies or dedicating a set number of hours in the day to your course.
+- Create a routine - while it's possible to fit online learning around your lifestyle, try where you can to establish a regular study schedule.
+This could mean allocating certain days of the week to your studies or dedicating a set number of hours in the day.

-• Remove distractions - when you really need to focus it's best to remove all distractions.
+- Remove distractions - when you need to focus it's best to remove distractions.
 Tell your family, friends or your housemates that you need time alone to study, reduce noise levels, switch off all unnecessary devices and turn off social media notifications.

-• Stay organised - don't leave assignments to the last minute or let too much time pass before writing up your lecture notes.
+- Stay organised - don't leave assignments to the last minute or let too much time pass before writing up your lecture notes.
 It's also important to keep track of all your contact hours, assignments and deadlines.
-How you do this is up to you -you could write everything down in a diary, create a post-it note timetable, use an app or add your schedule to your desktop calendar.
+You could write everything down in a diary, create a post-it note timetable, use an app or add your schedule to your desktop calendar.

-• Set goals - giving yourself something to aim towards can increase focus and motivation.
-Try to keep goals realistic, otherwise your enthusiasm might wane.
-So while setting overarching goals such as completing a module or an assignment is fine, break this down into smaller, more easily achievable tasks such as watching a certain number of tutorials or reading so many pages in a day or hitting a certain word count by the end of the week.
+- Set goals - giving yourself something to aim towards can increase focus and motivation.
+Keep goals realistic, otherwise your enthusiasm might wane.
+So while setting overarching goals such as completing a module or an assignment is fine, break this down into smaller, more easily achievable tasks such as watching a certain number of tutorials or hitting a certain word count by the end of the week.
 Once you've achieved your goals, reward yourself.

-• Leave the house - the beauty of online learning means it doesn't have to be done in one place.
-A change of scenery can boost your motivation, so why not take your laptop to a local café or library?
+- Leave the house - a change of scenery can boost your motivation, so why not take your laptop to a local café or library?
 Just make sure they have Wi-Fi first.

-• Take a break - it's important to factor regular breaks into your study schedule.
-These breaks don't have to be for long but they'll allow for some time away from your screen.
+- Take a break - it's important to factor regular breaks into your study schedule.
 If you need help fitting these in to your routine you could try the Pomodoro technique, where you work intensively for 25 minute intervals with five minute breaks in between.
 After four of these intervals, take a longer break of 15 to 30 minutes.

 What are my career prospects if I'm an online or distance learner?